Pakistan chooses moderate to take over as army chief

 "Nawaz should know that whether it is Raheel Sharif or someone else as army chief, he won't do the PM's bidding - he will be driven by the institution first and last," said security analyst Hasan Askari Rizvi.

-The prime minister also named water and power minister Khawja Muhammad Asif as defense minister.
+The prime minister also named water and power minister Khawja Muhammad Asif as defence minister.
 The prime minister had held the portfolio since being elected in May.

 Raheel Sharif considers the militant threat inside Pakistan as important as the strategic tussle with India, a retired senior army officer who Sharif has served under told Reuters.